berkpolatCE/flask-profiler-modern/README.md

 ### Authentication

-`flask-profiler` keeps the dashboard private with either built-in HTTP basic auth or your application's existing `flask-login` setup, so it drops straight into projects that already rely on `flask-login`.
+`flask-profiler` keeps the dashboard private with either built-in HTTP basic auth or your application's existing authentication stack (`flask-login` or `flask-security`).

 - Basic auth: provide `basicAuth.enabled`, `basicAuth.username`, and `basicAuth.password`.
 The client will be prompted for credentials.
 - Flask-Login: set `flaskLogin.enabled` to `True` once you've configured `LoginManager`.
 The extension simply wraps its routes with `flask_login.login_required`, so your usual login flow applies. `basicAuth` settings are ignored in this mode.
+- Flask-Security: set `flaskSecurity.enabled` to `True` after wiring Flask-Security (or Flask-Security-Too). `flask-profiler` will use `auth_required()` when available, falling back to `login_required`. `flaskLogin` and `basicAuth` settings are ignored in this mode.

-Make sure the `Flask-Login` package is installed when you enable the second option.
+Make sure the relevant authentication package is installed when you enable these options.

 ---